-The Division of the Humanities offers freshman and sophomore programs in art, English, foreign language, journalism, music, communications, liberal arts, and agricultural communications leading to the Associate in Arts Degree and to further study at a senior college.
-These programs provide sufficient general education and basic major courses for a student to enter a four-year college at the junior level.
-Career options for students in these programs include fine and commercial art; advertising, photography, and graphics; newspaper, periodical, radio, TV, or technical writing; broadcasting; speech writing; public relations; theatre; music directing and teaching, musical instrument repair and sales, music recording; management and other careers dependent on excellent communication skills.
+The School of Liberal Arts offers the Bachelor of Arts and Bachelor of Science degrees in Rural Studies with concentrations in Rural Arts and Culture and Rural Social and Community Affairs; and freshman and sophomore programs in Art, Agricultural Communication, Communication, English, Foreign Language, History, Journalism, Liberal Arts, Music, and Political Science, leading to the Associate of Arts degree and to further study at the senior college.
+Career options for students in these programs include fine and commercial art; advertising, photography, and graphics; newspaper, periodical, radio, television, or technical writing; broadcasting; speech writing; theatre; music directing and teaching, musical instrument repair and sales, music recording; public or government service; law; management and other careers dependent on excellent communication skills.

-A student augments humanities course work by extensive practical experience, by co-curricular activity, and by participating in the programs of the unique and nationally recognized Abraham Baldwin Arts Connection.
+A student augments Liberal Arts course work by extensive practical experience, by co-curricular activity, and by participating in the programs of the unique and nationally recognized Abraham Baldwin Arts Connection.